-British Airways can now kick you out of the Executive Club if you criticise it online
+British Airways can now expel you from the Executive Club if you criticise it online

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.